nmill245/DND/sessions/09-Kobolt.md

 ## Nail Adventure

-- Nail ventures off to explore and sneak through the town, looking through the windows of houses and stuff
+- Nail ventures off to explore and sneak through the town, looking through the windows of houses and stuff-
 - A lot of people inside, not a lot of people outside... just snooping around without much focus.
 Does not find anything of value

 ## Val Adventure